Brickfield: Geology

 The southeast of England consists of rock strata that are more recent than most of Great Britain.
 It consists of a large denuded anticline, an anticline that has been eroded away leaving a series of escarpments separated by low lying vales, The Cretaceous ridges are known as the North Downs and South Downs.
 The Downs have been cut through, with the Medway Valley being the most prominent.
 The Hoo peninsula is an Eocene (Thanet sands) ridge.
 The London basin is an Eocene structure composed of London Clay.
 All this solid geology is covered with a layer of brown structureless loam (Head), and muds deposited by the rivers.
 Both the head and the fluvial mud are called brickearth.
 Water is also needed, the rivers are saline so wells and boreholes need to be dug through the three Cretaceous chalk layers to the impermeable Gault Clay.

 Taking the parish of Frindsbury as a referenced example: about 1 ft of acidic topsoil covers about 6 ft of head, which lies on the alkaline Thanet Sands.
 There are five layers of sands with different properties – the light grey sands are themselves marketable and are used in the brickmaking process, and as moulding sand for metal foundries.

 Process

-George Cruikshank's famous 1829 etching entitled “London going out of Town, or The March of Bricks & Mortar”, shows the expansion of 19th century London as an invasion of the countryside by an army made of building materials, such as chimney pots, hods, picks and shovels.
+George Cruikshank's 1829 etching London Going out of Town – or The March of Bricks & Mortar! shows the expansion of 19th century London as an invasion of the countryside by an army made of building materials, such as chimney pots, hods, picks and shovels.
 A continuous barrage of newly made bricks is discharged from a kiln.

 A field was leased from the farmer and it was 'uncallowed' (the topsoil removed).
 The soil had been farmed and in the Medway area it had been chalked every five years with 'fat chalk' extracted from the 'dene holes'.
 The head, or clay was now dug from the field in winter by workers (diggers) on piecework rates.
 This was calculated on the volume extracted.
 44 ft by 8 ft by 6 ft would make 33000 bricks.
 The dug clay was left exposed in heaps to weather.